-How can I use Sysprep to create and install custom reusable Windows AMIs?
+How can I use Sysprep to create and install custom reusable Windows AMIs in Amazon EC2?

 I want to use Sysprep to capture and install a custom reusable Windows Amazon Machine Image (AMI).
 How can I do this?

-Sysprep is a Microsoft tool that is used to capture custom Windows images.
-Sysprep removes unique information from the Amazon Elastic Compute Cloud (Amazon EC2) Windows instance, including the instance security identifiers (SID), computer name, and drivers.
-Duplicate SIDs can cause issues with Windows Server Update Services (WSUS), log-in issues, Windows volume key activation, Microsoft Office, and third-party products.
+You can use Sysprep, a Microsoft tool, to capture custom Windows images.
+Sysprep removes unique information from an Amazon Elastic Compute Cloud (Amazon EC2) Windows instance, including the instance security identifiers (SID), computer name, and drivers.

 Consider the following before running Sysprep:

 - Don't use Sysprep to create a backup for your instance.